evadne/kennel/README.md

 ## To Be Dealt With

 1. Actually run multiple copies Chrome + Chrome Driver each with its isolated port, process space and user profile.
-This is because Hound’s support multiple sessions is at least a little bit wonky.
+This is because Hound’s support for multiple sessions is at least a little bit wonky.

     When run against Headless Chrome, `change_session_to` actually spins up a new Chrome Driver managed instance of Chrome.
 And calling `Kennel.start_session` a second time in `Task.async` simply times out.
 So the entire Sessions API in Hound is to not be used and a replacement against some kind of pooling mechanism needs to be written.

+2. Write a Self-Test routine within Kennel.start_session and raise error if resultant connection is no good.

 ## License